microsoft/live-share/docs/use/share-server-visual-studio.md

 That's it!
 The server on the port you specified is mapped to each guest's localhost on the same port, unless that port was already occupied.

 If the port is already in use on a guest's machine, a different one is automatically selected.
-Guests can see a list of currently shared ports, by name if specified, by selecting the session state button in the upper-right corner and selecting **View Shared Local Servers**.
+Guests can see a list of currently shared ports, by name if specified, by selecting the session state button in the upper-right corner and selecting **View Shared Servers**.

 ![Screenshot that shows the View Shared Servers option.](../media/vs-view-shared-servers.png)

 Guests *can't* control which ports on the host's machine are shared for security reasons.

-To stop sharing a local server, the host needs to click the share / session state button in the upper right corner as above, select **Manage Shared Local Servers**, and select the appropriate port, and click "Remove".
+To stop sharing a local server, the host needs to click the share / session state button in the upper-right corner, select **Manage Shared Servers**, select the appropriate port, and click **Remove**.

 ## Share a terminal